robstoll/atrium/README.md

 # Atrium
 Atrium is an open-source multiplatform assertion library for Kotlin with support for JVM, JS and Android.
+It is designed to support different [APIs](#apis), different reporting styles and [Internationalization](#internationalization-1) (i18n).
 The project was inspired by AssertJ at first (and was named AssertK) but it moved on and provides now more flexibility, features and hints to its users (so to you :wink:).

+Atrium is designed to be extensible as well as configurable and allows you to extend it with your own assertion functions, customise reporting or even replace core components with your own implementation in an easy way.

+Atrium currently provides two [API](#apis) styles: pure fluent and infix where both of them have their design focus on usability in conjunction with code completion functionality provided by your IDE.
+See [Examples](#examples) below to get a feel for how you could benefit from Atrium.

 ----
 :warning: You are taking a *sneak peek* at the next version.